GlenKPeterson/Paguro/README.md

 #Show Me the Codez!
 All examples are implemented as unit tests to ensure that they remain 100% correct and current.

-* [Comparison with Traditional Java and Java 8 Streams](src/test/java/org/organicdesign/fp/TradJavaStreamComparisonTest.java#L22) - Jim generally takes 1/2 to 1/3 as much code to accomplish the same thing as Traditional Java, or Java 8 Streams.
+* [Comparison with Traditional Java and Java 8 Streams](src/test/java/org/organicdesign/fp/TradJavaStreamComparisonTest.java#L22) - UncleJim generally takes 1/2 to 1/3 as much code to accomplish the same thing as Traditional Java, or Java 8 Streams.

 * [Pure-Jim usage examples](src/test/java/org/organicdesign/fp/UsageExampleTest.java#L34) - Three different ways of improving your Java code with UncleJim.